alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/catalog_workspaces.md

 Any user with sufficient right will be able to accept or discard the request in the promotion management view.

 [![Promotion management](../../images/1.4.0/user_guide/catalog/workspace/promotion-management.png)](../../images/1.4.0/user_guide/catalog/workspace/promotion-management.png)

+# Delete the workspace plugin

+Admin user's can remove the workspace plugin.
+However a bug can occur if some CSAR are in locate in user or application workspace during this suppresion.
+To avoid it, we recommed to move all CSAR to the global workspace before this operation.